Skip to content

 events

-Possible entries are category, categoryPrefix, and categoryVersion.
+Possible entries in the objects are category, categoryPrefix, and categoryVersion.

 If categoryPrefix is not specified, category is required.